JonnoFTW/django-sql-log-middleware/README.md

 ## Settings

-Use the following settings:
+Specify the following settings in your settings.py file:

 * **DEBUG** This middleware will only run when DEBUG is set.
-* **SQLLOG_MIDDLEWARE** set this variable to "False" disable the middleware without removal.
+* **SQLLOG_MIDDLEWARE** set this variable to `False` disable the middleware without removal.
 Defaults to `True`
 * **SQLLOG_PATH_RE** a regex pattern to only log SQL queries in hte matched path(s).
 Defaults to `.*`
 * **SQLLOG_LOG** the file to write out the logs to.
 Defaults to `django_queries.jsonl`